Begin -Introduction – परिचय

-- Attend two 7 days ‘Preliminary Introduction’ workshops (प्राथमिक परिचय शिविर) – preferably by a different facilitator to get a different perspective.
+- Attend two ‘Preliminary Introduction’ workshops preferably by different facilitators to get a different perspective.
 You can get a quick overview of these workshops at this site.

-- Attend a ‘Vikalp/Adhyayan Bindu Parichay Shivir’ (See Topics of Study).
-This is essential in order to get a view of the core syllabus of Madhyasth Darshan.
+- Next, attend a ‘Adhyayan Bindu Parichay Shivir’ (See Topics of Study).
+This is the core syllabus of Jeevan Vidya.
 This is where the ‘real-stuff’ begins.
-Download the original hindi ‘Adhyayan Bindu’
+Read the original hindi ‘Adhyayan Bindu’.

-- You can download the books here or order printed copies.
-Ongoing English Translations are available here.
+- You can download the 10 basic books for study or order printed copies.
+See Translations in English, Kannada and other languages.

 Watch & Listen